Developing breath control

 - Alternately, make a 'hissing' sound, with your tongue positioned just behind the gap between your upper and lower teeth.

-- Open your mouth wide, and position your whole tongue at the base of your mouth.
+- Open your mouth wide and position the whole of your tongue at the base of your mouth.

 - Take a full inhalation.